-Because our hair has the tendency to coil up with each other, combing the hair will forcefully separate and break up coiled hair pieces.
-This forceful separation will lead to hair breakage and split ends.
-So while you may think you’re taking good care of your hair by combing it, you’re actually doing the opposite by killing it.
+Because our hair has the tendency to coil up with each other, combing your hair often can result in excessive breakage.
+So while you may think you’re taking good care of your hair by combing it, you’re actually doing the opposite by damaging it.

 2. Since every curly hair has the tendency to curl back up, combing it would be a waste of time.

-3. Combing Afro hair can be painful, particularly if combed dry, which most people tend to do!
+3. Combing 4c hair can be painful, particularly if combed dry, which most people tend to do!

-Even if the hair is combed the proper way, which is hair wet and saturated with a slippery conditioner and oil, and then combed from the tips to the roots; combing your hair can still be uncomfortable.
+Even if your hair is combed the proper way with conditioner and from end to roots, it can still be painful if you’re tender headed.
 I have a sensitive scalp, so any tugging and pulling can be very painful at times.

 4. Combing natural hair takes time!

 As you may know by now, your hair can’t be combed the same way you would comb a weave or any other straight hair.
-In my previous post on Natural hair combing, I listed 5 steps that must be followed to effectively comb Afro hair, so make sure you read it.
-Unless your hair absolutely must be combed for a particular style, you can skip this step and move on to styling.
+In a previous post on Natural hair combing, I listed 5 steps that must be followed to effectively comb 4c hair, so make sure you read it.
+Unless your hair absolutely must be combed for a particular hairstyle, you can skip this step and move on to styling.